-The BCBS has also proposed a requirement that effective from 1 January 2017 the risk-sensitive capital framework be supplemented with a non-risk based measure, the leverage ratio (the "Leverage Ratio").
+The BCBS has also proposed a requirement that effective from 1 January 2018 the risk-sensitive capital framework be supplemented with a non-risk based measure, the leverage ratio (the "Leverage Ratio").
 The Leverage Ratio is calculated as the Tier I capital divided by the exposure (being on and off-balance sheet exposures, with certain adjustments for selected items such as derivatives).
-The implementation of the leverage ratio requirements has already begun.
-It is envisaged that the final calibration of the leverage ratio and any further definition amendments will be completed by 2017 with a view to a Pillar 1 treatment on 1 January 2018.
+It is envisaged that the final calibration of the Leverage Ratio and any further definition amendments will be implemented by 2022.